Central Park Lake Views NYC

 Amazing?

-It’s totally normal to ask “How was it?” when your friend gets back from overseas, but I think there are at least 10 better questions to ask a traveller that will make for a more interesting conversation for everybody.
+It’s totally normal to ask “How was it?” when your friend gets back from overseas, but I think there are at least 10 better questions to ask a traveller that will make a more interesting conversation – and better yet, let’s you share in some of the awe and wonder of a new experience, even if you couldn’t be there yourself.

 It’s often asked with good intentions, and of course, a lot of the time people are just making polite small talk.
 But if you really want to hear about the most interesting, exciting, terrifying or beautiful thing that someone else experienced on their travels, ask something specific.
 You’ll probably learn something interesting and the person you’re asking will be able to relive something meaningful from their travels.